ramast/delete_fb/README.md

 You know you are in old interface if it looks like this ![Old FB UI](docs/old_fb_ui.png)

 I've used this [extension](https://addons.mozilla.org/en-US/firefox/addon/user-agent-string-switcher/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) to change user agent.

+If you are having difficulty, please feel free to open an issue. will be happy to help you.